Q. My child is ____ years old. What do you have to offer for their age group?

 Q. This is my first time enrolling.
 If my child doesn’t enjoy it, can I get a refund?

 Oklahoma Children’s Theatre staff and teachers do our best to ensure that all of our campers have an enjoyable experience, regardless of their experience level, age, ability, or interest.
 We do not offer refunds after a camp has begun, but we can offer you a receipt that will allow you to claim the unused portion of your tuition as a tax deductable donation.
-You can receive a full refund minus a $10 processing fee per camp if you withdraw from camp five days prior to the camp beginning.
+You can receive a full refund minus a $10 processing fee per camp if you withdraw from camp five business days prior to the camp beginning.

 Q. Where are your camps located?